BuildTheEarth/docs-website/docs/staff/roles.md

 ## Support

-* Provides support in #channel channel and answers tickets in the Ticket Bot system
+* Provide support in the #support channel and answer tickets in the Ticket Bot system
 * Can help with modpack errors and server setup

 ## Public Relations